-Goggles with a manufacturer's anti-fog coating provide reliable, practical eye protection from splashes, sprays, and respiratory droplets from multiple angles.
+Goggles with a manufacturer's anti-fog coating provide reliable, practical eye protection from splashes and sprays from multiple angles.
 Newer styles of goggles fit adequately over prescription glasses with minimal gaps (to be efficacious, goggles must fit snugly, particularly from the corners of the eye across the brow).